 I was starting to look forward to being on land again and having a conversation with other people.
 Except for a few minutes with the Sea Shepherd, we had been only the 16 of us chatting for over two months.
 We were starting to run out of things to talk about!

-It was hard at times living in a closed community like onboard Infinity as we never had anywhere but our cabins to go and rest, or have some alone time.
+It was hard at times living in a closed community as we never had anywhere but our cabins to go and rest, or have some alone time.
 When it was not too wet or stormy, I would go sit on the bow and enjoy being alone with my thoughts.

 The calm, and party, after the storms

 Once everybody had finally gotten some rest and there were no more icebergs to worry about, we enjoyed an impromptu party, finally releasing all the stress we had accumulated over the previous months.
 Everybody was pretty happy, tipsy, dancing, chatting, wrestling.
 A much-needed decompression night for everybody.